 Tokenized funds hit $34.3B all-time high as SkyEcosystem's RWA vaults top $2B.
 Institutional demand for onchain funds accelerates, but concentration and smart contract risks remain.

-Alpha Score of 50 reflects moderate overall profile with weak momentum, weak value, moderate quality, moderate sentiment.
+Alpha Score of 57 reflects moderate overall profile with weak value, moderate quality, strong sentiment.
+Based on 3 of 4 signals – score is capped at 90 until remaining data ingests.

 Tokenized funds hit a record high.
 The sector's market cap climbed to about $34.3 billion, according to Token Terminal data.
 DeFi protocols and institutional asset managers are pushing more traditional financial products onto blockchain rails.
 The growth is led by yield-bearing stablecoins and tokenized Treasuries, along with money market products and structured credit.